cofinalsubnets/lisa/readme.md

-holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the smeared image we wish to correct.
+holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the image we wish to correct.

-more concretely, the task (not attempted here) is to construct a point at infinity in adelic space, representing a quantity `z` congruent to 0 modulo everything. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0.
+as an attempt to formalize this intuition, imagine a "point at infinity" in `N ^ N` representing a quantity congruent to 0 mod all `N`. by conjecture, each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`.  since by construction `a ^ b = b a`, this means `p` and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0.

-TODO:
-- construct subtraction and division in `N`
-- clarify the ontological status of inverse elements
-- describe the structure of each `Np`. how does it differ from `N`?
-- what, if anything, is the meaning of `succ z`? `z z`?
-- describe `z` and `N` in relation to other infinite objects
-- anything going on up there in the rest of the the hyperoperations?
+synoptically, church numerals reflect the identity of natural numbers as completed degrees of repetition. this appears in euler's identity, where they form the solutions `n` of `1 = e ^ n * i * pi`, where the value of pi is taken to be twice that usually given. this formula implicitly describes a function that sends `n` to its exponential with respect to `i * pi` and is one whenever `n` is natural; this is the property used to construct zero in what follows.

 ```lisp
 (: